From the boardroom to the kitchen table, KPMG Family Business advisors share practical advice and experienced guidance to help you succeed.

 The need for effective risk management and controls is crucial in an environment of increased scrutiny.
-It is important to minimize these risks in an entrepreneurial business, not only for the business itself, but also for the family, property holdings and capital.
-Implementing controls, securing new financing, efficient tax management and optimization can all have a positive impact on the bottom line of your business.
+It is important to minimise these risks in an entrepreneurial business, not only for the business itself, but also for the family, property holdings and capital.
+Implementing controls, securing new financing, efficient tax management and optimisation can all have a positive impact on the bottom line of your business.

 Sometimes, an exit strategy rather than a succession plan is needed as there isn’t a next generation of family members who are ready, willing or able to continue the business.
 The sale of your business is often a once-in-a-lifetime transaction, with just one opportunity to get it right.
-There are many options when considering an exit for the family business—KPMG Enterprise family business advisers can work with you to examine the options available to you and assist with the transaction itself.
+There are many options when considering an exit for the family business – KPMG Enterprise family business advisors can work with you to examine the options available to you and assist with the transaction itself.

 You’ve worked hard to build your business and make it a success.
 Now, as you look to the future, you want it to remain in good hands.
 At the same time, you want to maintain your personal wealth and pass it on to future generations.

-As a successful entrepreneur or owner-manager of a business, you recognize the importance of giving back to your community – whether through your time, wisdom, money or assets.
-But giving to others can also be an effective part of your tax and wealth management program.
+As a successful entrepreneur or owner-manager of a business, you recognise the importance of giving back to your community – whether through your time, wisdom, money or assets.
+But giving to others can also be an effective part of your tax and wealth management programme.

-KPMG Enterprise family business advisers can work with you to maximize the impact of your philanthropic endeavours, both for the organizations and causes that you support and as part of your personal tax plans.
+KPMG Enterprise family business advisors can work with you to maximise the impact of your philanthropic endeavours, both for the organisations and causes that you support and as part of your personal tax plans.
 We’ll help you find the best ways to structure your support so you can give generously while also being tax-efficient.